ashshekhar/neural-networks/README.md

 ## Installation

 First make sure you have installed Python 3 or higher.
 You will also need a text editor (ex.
 Sublime Text) or you can use the python shell.
-Download the boiler code (NeuralNetwork.py)

 ## Instructions